Smart Choices and the Selection Monad

 We say that an $n$-ary function $f\type \R^n \rightarrow \R$, where $n \geq 1$, \emph{distributes} over a binary relation $B$ on $\R$ iff it preserves and reflects $B$ in each argument, i.e., iff for $1 \leq i \leq n$ and $x_1,\ldots,x_{i-1}, y_0,y_1, x_{i+1},\ldots,x_n\in \R$ we have:

-\begin{theorem} Let $\op\type [n] $ be a $\T$-algebraic operation, and let $B$ be a binary relation on $\R$.
-If $\op_\R$ distributes over $B$ then $\wop$ distributes over $\wop_B$. \end{theorem} \begin{proof} To keep notation simple we suppose that $\wop$ is binary and establish distributivity in its second argument.
+\begin{thm} Let $\op\type [n] $ be a $\T$-algebraic operation, and let $B$ be a binary relation on $\R$.
+If $\op_\R$ distributes over $B$ then $\wop$ distributes over $op_B$. \end{thm} \begin{proof} To keep notation simple we suppose that $\wop$ is binary and establish distributivity in its second argument.
 That is, we prove, for any $X$, that:

 To do so we use Proposition~\ref{geneq} and establish the corresponding equation for the auxiliary functions of these operations.
 The auxiliary function $\aux_{X,\gamma}\type \T(X)^2 \rightarrow \T(X)$ of $\wop$ is $\op_X$.
 So we need to show for any $\gamma\type X \rightarrow \R$ that